 The best service was in Echo Restaurant where there was no shortage of staff and everybody was ready and willing to help a couple of dads at the drop of a hat.

 The concierge was helpful too.
 We’re big travelers who go everywhere prepared and with a plan…except here.
-When we arrived in our room, our hosts had left notes and such for us to ensure we had a great time (including pool toys for the kids), and there was something for bike rentals… Bike rentals?
-Well, we always do bikes on vacation, but not with kids.
-Did we want to do that?
-Should we?
-Sure.
-So, we called the concierge and left a message and within minutes she’d returned our call and sold us (in a heartbeat!) on riding around the island with the kids in bike trailers.
-Such a fun lady to talk to and such a great recommendation. (post to come)
+When we arrived in our room, our hosts had left notes and such for us to ensure we had a great time (including pool toys for the kids), and there was something for bike rentals.

 Tip: in any hotel, don’t be afraid to ask the concierge for help or a recommendation.
 That’s their function.
 True, there may be activities or dining that they get a commission from, but every hotel and concierge knows that sending you someplace that’s not what you’re looking for or that’s a waste of time will only reflect badly on them.
 Ask for help with the confidence that they’ll support your enjoyment.

 It seems like every beach we step foot on is our favorite.
 The beach here at the King and Prince wasn’t, which was odd.
-Granted, this is no reflection on the resort at all, but the beach just wasn’t awesome.
+Granted, this is no reflection on the resort at all, but the beach just wasn’t awesome like Driftwood Beach on Jekyll Island or Crescent Beach (our home-beach in FL).
 The water was warm, but due to the exceptionally fine sand, the water was murky and you squished down as you walked in the waves.

-Waves, hmmm, well there are waves at high tide, but due to the enormous sand bar that you can walk out to, the waves are super tiny from low to mid tide.
-There also were very few shells on the beach, and for beach combers like us, that was a bummer.
-We still had tons of fun playing, but it just wasn’t the greatest beach on Earth.
+There are waves at high tide, but due to the enormous sand bar that you can walk out to, the waves are really small from low to mid tide.
+There also were very few shells on the beach, and for beach combers like us, that was a bit of a bummer.
+We still had tons of fun playing, but it just wasn’t the greatest beach on earth.

 Tip: if you’ve got kids that nap or you think you’ll be splitting up the group at any time, ask if you can be in a room/suite that has a view of the pool or beach.
 This is helpful so you can see what’s happening with the rest of the fam and can join them later…or capture candid shots of them playing in the waves.

-Cool story: our last morning at the King and Prince resort, we were able to watch dolphins playing in the surf from our balcony.
-It was one of those magical vacation moments and made us even more sad to check out in a few hours.
+On our last morning at the King and Prince resort, we were able to watch dolphins playing in the surf from our balcony.
+It was one of those magical vacation moments and made us even more sad to check out in a few hours

 Note: the King and Prince is smart and understands human behavior.
 They’ve placed courteous but strongly worded signs around the pool area stating “Towels do not reserve chairs, people do.”
 If only all resorts were so bold… (cough cough, any place in Mexico…)